13 Passive Income Ideas for Nonprofits

 6 minutes

-Remember AmazonSmile?
-The slightly-oddball giveback program that ended on February 20, 2023 marked an era of mostly-small donations from one of the world's largest retailers.
+member AmazonSmile?
+The slightly-oddball giveback program that ended on February 20, 2023, marked an era of mostly-small individual donations from one of the world's largest retailers.

 When should I set up passive income for my nonprofit?

-So our answer to the above question "When should I set up passive income for my nonprofit?" is now.
+So our answer to the above question "When should I set up passive campaigns for my nonprofit?" is now.
 Today.
 Pick one of the ideas below and just get started.

 Easy passive income fundraising ideas for nonprofits